colshrapnel/phpdelusions.net/sql_injection.md

     SELECT * FROM users WHERE name='Bobby';DROP TABLE users; -- '

-Call it an injection?
+Should we call it an injection?
 Wrong.
 It's **an improperly formatted string literal.**
 Which, once properly formatted, won't harm anyone:

     SELECT * FROM users WHERE name='Bobby\';DROP TABLE users; -- '

-Let's take another canonical example,
+Let's look at another canonical example,

     $id    = "1; DROP TABLE users;"
     $id    = mysqli_real_escape_string($link, $id);